Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Main Results

-with proper choices of constants $M>0$ and $m<0$.
-For example, $M$ can be the upper bound on the total rewards and $m$ can be the negation of the upper bound on the total rewards.
+Using the big-M method~\cite{griva2009linear}, Eq.~\eqref{eq:def_W} can be expressed equivalently as affine inequalities (in $\vec{x}$, $V_{2,i}$, and $W_{2,i}$) with proper choices of constants $M>0$ and $m<0$.
+For example, let $M$ be the upper bound on the total rewards and $m$ be the negation of the upper bound on the total rewards.